 Dark Spots/Uneven Spots/Hyperpigmentation

-- Just as early wrinkling and volume loss is a common concern among people with light skin color, hyperpigmentation is a very common concern among people of color.
+- Just as early wrinkling and volume loss are a common concern among people with light skin color, hyperpigmentation is a very common concern among people of color.
 Melanin helps protect the skin from UV damage, but it can also be the cause of problems like hyperpigmentation.

 - Post-inflammatory hyperpigmentation (PIH) is also very common.
 Scars, even very minor ones will often cause the healed skin to become darker compared to surrounding skin.
 These won’t go away anytime soon, but they also are not permanent in most cases.
-Most of the time PIH will slowly fade away over time--from 6 to 18 months.
+Most of the time PIH will slowly fade away over time–from 6 to 18 months.